BroadbandForum/usp/specification/messages/index.md

 *Note: The reply-to endpoint should have prior knowledge of the message and can expect the Response or Error.*

-**R-MSG.16** - The Source Endpoint MUST ignore a Response or Error message from a Target Endpoint when the Source Endpoint does not expect the Response or Error.
+**R-MSG.16** - The source Endpoint MUST ignore a Response or Error message from a target Endpoint when the source Endpoint does not expect the Response or Error.

 *Note: The reply-to endpoint should have prior knowledge of the message and can expect the Response.*